netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 addresses, phone numbers, email addresses, etc.).
 The amount of data depends on the `Module configuration`_ as well as the booked `Additional Services In Checkout`_.

-The merchant needs the agreement from the customer to process the data, e.g. via the shop's terms and conditions and / or an agreement in the checkout (|mage2| Checkout Agreements).
+The merchant must obtain consent from the customer to process the data, e.g. via the shop's terms and conditions and / or an agreement in the checkout (|mage2| Checkout Agreements).

 .. raw:: pdf